jiyapalrecha35/Google.github.io/README.md

 Binary Search Trees (BSTs) can be used in Google's search indexing systems to efficiently store and retrieve indexed documents.
 By organizing indexed data in BSTs, Google can quickly search for relevant documents based on keywords or other search criteria, enabling fast and accurate retrieval of search results.

 - **Challenges**: Handling large volumes of data, data consistency, efficient data indexing, and retrieval.

-- **Market Benefits**: Faster search results, improved database performance.
+- **Market Benefits**: Faster search results, and improved database performance.

 - **Design Techniques**:
   - **Binary Search**: For efficient data retrieval.
 - **Time Complexity**: \(O(\log n)\) on average for search, insertion, and deletion. \(O(n)\) in the worst-case scenario.